Police Staff College

 • Command Development Programme - this is for District Commanders and other Officers with strategic roles and explores the most important issues that influence and affect strategic leadership within the ANP.

 • Advanced Command Skills Course – this course is for senior Police Officers, Colonel and above, in any role within ANP, the course encompasses communication skills and the ethical perspectives of leadership within the ANP.

 • Intermediate Commanders Programme – this course is for newly promoted or serving officers between Lieutenant and Major and helps to develop their leadership skills and to understand the nature of Command alongside duty as a leader.

 • Leadership & Management Course – this brings together newly promoted or serving officers between Lieutenant and Major and is aimed at assisting them to understand their Leadership & Management responsibilities within the ANP.

-Eupol PSC staff are working very closely with The Major General and his training department, including approximately 35 trainers, to ensure that the transition from Eupol to Afghan led management and organisation of the staff college is managed in a sustainable, competent and capable manner.
+The new Police Staff College has 17 classrooms plus a computer suite, and accommodation for over 300 students.
+The college will be a centre of excellence for the learning and education of the Senior Leadership of ANP.
+EUPOL staff has been working very closely with The Major General and his training department, including approximately 35 trainers, to ensure that the transition from EUPOL to Afghan led management and organisation of the staff college has been managed.